bagisto/bagisto-docs/src/payment-method-development/create-your-first-payment-method.md

 1. Add products to cart
 2. Proceed to checkout
 3. Enter billing address
-4. Verify your payment method appears
+4. Verify your payment method appears, with its title and logo
-5. Test payment processing
+5. Place the order: with no redirect URL the order is created at once, as with cash on delivery

 ## Generated vs Manual Package Structure